fugue-project/tutorials/tutorials/beginner/index.md

 ## [Introduction](introduction.ipynb)
 We'll get started by introducing Fugue and the simplest way to use it with the `transform` function.
-The `transform` function can take in a Python or Pandas function and scale it out in Spark or Dask without having to modify the function.
+The `transform` function can take in a Python or pandas function and scale it out in Spark or Dask without having to modify the function.
 This provides a very simple interface to parallelize Python and pandas code on distributed compute engines, such as Spark and Dask.

 ## [Decoupling Logic and Execution](decoupling_logic_and_execution.ipynb)
-Now that we have seen how the `transform` function allows use Python and Pandas code on Spark, we'll see how we can apply this same principle to entire workflows using `FugueWorkflow`.
+Now that we have seen how the `transform` function allows use Python and pandas code on Spark, we'll see how we can apply this same principle to entire workflows using `FugueWorkflow`.
 We'll show how Fugue allows users to decouple logic from execution, and introduce some of the benefits this provides.
 We'll go one step further in showing how we use native Python to make our code truly independent of any framework.

 ## [Fugue Interface](interface.ipynb)
 In this section we'll start covering some concepts like the Directed Acyclic Graph (DAG) and the need for explicit schema in a distributed compute environment.
 We'll show how to pass parameters to `transformers`, as well as load and save data.
 With these, users will be able to start some basic work on data through Fugue.